The Yearly Years | 2006 — 2008

 In 2017, [[Sensei’s Divining Top]] was banned and with this, [[Counterbalance]] fell out of favor.
 This allowed The EPIC Storm to cut the green splash of [[Abrupt Decay]] and [[Xantid Swarm]] to become a true Grixis deck.
 This change brought back an old favorite — [[Echoing Truth]]!
 Not needing a fourth color to answer problematic permanents was a huge benefit.
 Additionally, the Grixis mana base allowed TES to play basic [[Island]].
 This was the first time in the history of The EPIC Storm that the deck has been able to successfully run a pair of basic lands.
 The more stable mana base helped the deck avoid the ever-present [[Wasteland]]!

 This was the point in time where TES really leaned into the [[Empty the Warrens]] plan.
-While the trifecta of [[Gitaxian Probe]], [[Cabal Therapy]], and [[Empty the Warrens]] was found during the tail-end of the “Miracles era” it was perfected during the era of [[Deathrite Shaman]].
+While the trifecta of [[Gitaxian Probe]], [[Cabal Therapy]], and [[Empty the Warrens]] was found during the tail-end of the “Miracles era”, it was perfected during the era of [[Deathrite Shaman]].
 The EPIC Storm ran a full-compliment of [[Empty the Warrens]] to beat the boogie-man of the format — Grixis Delver.
-AJ Kerrigan was a driving factor in returning to the four copies of [[Empty the Warrens]] that we once ran in the early days of TES.
-This plan was so effective at times, that The EPIC Storm even attempted to run [[Goblin War Strike]]!
+AJ Kerrigan was a driving factor in returning to the four copies of [[Empty the Warrens]] that the deck once ran in the early days of TES.
+This plan was so effective at times that The EPIC Storm even attempted to run [[Goblin War Strike]]!

 The “London Mulligan” Era | 2019 — Current

-If you’re interested in more about these changes, I recommend checking out these links:
+If interested in more about these changes, visit the links below:

-One of the subtle things to appreciate about these lists was that they were a nod to the early era of The EPIC Storm.
+One of the subtle things to appreciate about these lists was all of them nodded back to the early era of The EPIC Storm.
 Think back to [[Diminishing Returns]], [[Orim’s Chant]], and additional mana from [[Simian Spirit Guide]].
-They had been replaced with more modern versions of these cards — [[Echo of Eons]], [[Veil of Summer]], and [[Mox Opal]] which work more efficiently with the deck’s game-plans.
+Those three had been replaced with more modern versions of these cards — [[Echo of Eons]], [[Veil of Summer]], and [[Mox Opal]] which work more efficiently with the deck’s game plans.